PyBioProx/PyBioProx.github.io/index.md

 - If the image is a Z-stack, the preview function will show object detection on the middle slice of the Z-stack.

 - **It is essential to always check that the object-detection is appropriate**.
 I.e. is PyBioProx detecting objects of the size and shape that you expect.
+If PyBioProx is not correctly identifying objects, this suggests that either the thresholding algorithm or preprossessing steps that have been used are not optimal.
 For tips about how to optimise preprocessing for better object detection click [here](#preprocessing-tips).

-- To try different PyBioProx parameters and see the effect on object detection, save and close the preview, change the parameters and press 'Preview' again.
+- To try different PyBioProx parameters and see the effect on object detection, save and close the preview 'mask' images, change the parameters and press 'Preview' again.

+8. Once you are happy with the object detection, click 'Run'.

+9. PyBioProx will then process all the .tif images in the folder.

+- It will create .png images showing object detection and save them to the input folder.
+- It will create two .csv files named 'distance_table_your-filename' and 'stats_table_your_filename'.
+- The 'distance tables' show all PD measurements for each detected object.
+PD measurements from the same object appear on the same row.
+- The 'stats tables' are more likely to be useful.
+They provide the PD<sub>mean</sub>, PD<sub>min</sub> and Hausdorff Distance for each object.
+- Averaging the PD<sub>mean</sub> values from the '0 % and 90 % colocalisation' test images then identifies the
+average proximity of red objects to blue objects in each image.

 ## Image requirements